buchacm/buchacm.github.io/README.md

-This is the webpage of Manfred Buchacher.
 I am a mathematician who works on problems which arise in algorithmic enumerative combinatorics.
-My interests range from enumerative combinatorics, constructive algebra, effective algebraic geometry to dynamical systems.
+My interests range from enumerative combinatorics, constructive algebra, differential algebra, effective algebraic geometry to dynamical systems.